mjhea0/mjhea0.github.com/source/_posts/2017-01-05-token-based-authentication-with-angular.markdown

 1. You should handle those errors in each `.catch`.
 1. Check out [Satellizer](https://github.com/sahat/satellizer).
 It's a nice token-based auth module for Angular.
 You can find sample code in the following repos - [mean-token-auth](https://github.com/mjhea0/mean-token-auth) and [mean-social-token-auth](https://github.com/mjhea0/mean-social-token-auth).
 1. Try using this app with a different back-end.
 Since this app is just the client, you can literally use any language/framework to write a RESTful API in.
+Want to try Python and Flask?
+Check out [Token-Based Authentication With Flask](https://realpython.com/blog/python/token-based-authentication-with-flask/).

 Grab the final code from the [angular-token-auth](https://github.com/mjhea0/angular-token-auth) repo.
 Comment below.
 Cheers!